mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 defines the capacity the device draws from the capaity pool.
 This allows the definition of each partition to be quite compact.

-After all mixins have been "flattened", the scheduler end up with a list of devices that reference a set of pools.
+After all mixins have been "flattened", the scheduler ends up with a list of devices that reference a set of pools.
 It must track the available capacity in all capacity pools as devices gets allocated and deallocated, making sure that the committed capacity never exceeds what is available.